Protolabs: Protolabs

 In 2009, the company combined its Protomold and Firstcut services under its corporate name, Proto Labs Inc., known colloquially and in official messaging as Protolabs.

 In 2009, Protolabs opened a location in Japan to serve Japanese design engineers.
-In the same year, Firstcut, a service from Protolabs, made available CNC-machined prototype parts made of aluminum, as well as ABS, nylon, and PEEK.
+In the same year, Firstcut, a service from Protolabs, made available CNC-machined prototype parts in aluminum, as well as ABS, nylon, and PEEK.

 In February 2012, Protolabs completed its initial public offering of common stock.

 In 2013, Protolabs reached $150 million in revenue.
 In 2014, Protolabs acquired the North Carolina-based 3-D printing company, FineLine Prototyping Inc. In fall 2016, Protolabs' 3D printing services moved to a new 77,000 sq. ft. facility in Cary, North Carolina.
-The company also opened a plant in Plymouth, Minnesota.
+The company also opened a CNC machining plant in Plymouth, Minnesota.

 In February 2014, Vicki Holt was named CEO.
 She was hired to help Protolabs become a billion dollar manufacturing company.
-Holt is expanding Protolabs into the medical equipment markets and the lighting industry.

 In November 2017, Protolabs acquired RAPID Manufacturing in Nashua, New Hampshire for an aggregate purchase price of $120 million to expand into sheet metal fabrication capabilities.